sesam-community/github-autodeployer/README.md

 `JWT` - JSON Web Token granting access to the instance.
 This should be added as a secret to the datahub / variables section in your Settings.

-`GITHUB_TOKEN` - The GitHub token of the user used to clone the repository.
+`DEPLOY_TOKEN` - The deploy key.
 It has to be allowed to clone the repo.
-This has to be created on GitHub, under your user Settings > Developer Settings > Personal Access Tokens.
+This has to be created on GitHub, under your repo Settings > Deploy Keys.

-`GITHUB_USER` - The GitHub user or organization owning the repository (not necessarily the user used to clone it, might be the organization name at the customer).
+`GITHUB_REPO` - The name of the repository containing the configuration to sync.

-`GITHUB_PROJECT` - The name of the repository containing the configuration to sync.
+`AUTODEPLOYER_PATH` - The path where the system should add itself, so within systems-folder.
+Example: systems/github-autodeployer.conf.json

 `BRANCH` - The branch of the repo to use.
 If not specified, defaults to "master".